Zagori, Albania: Demographics

 The municipality of Zagori has an Orthodox Albanian majority and an Aromanian minority.
 The municipality consists of the following villages: Sheper, Nivan, Konckë, Vithuq, Hoshtevë, Doshnicë, Zhej, Lliar, Topovë and Nderan.
 Konckë is inhabited by an Orthodox Albanian population.
-Doshnicë and Lliar are wholly populated by Orthodox Christians.
-The villages of Nderan, Nivan, Sheper, Topovë and Zhej are inhabited by Orthodox Albanians and these villages contain some Aromanian families while in Hoshtevë and Vithuq the Aromanian community is a significant minority population of the villages.
+Doshnicë and Lliar are wholly populated by Orthodox Albanian Christians.
+The villages of Nderan, Nivan, Sheper, Topovë and Zhej are inhabited by Orthodox Albanians, and these villages contain some Aromanian families, while in Hoshtevë and Vithuq the Aromanian community is a significant minority population of the villages.
 Aromanian communities were part of the local population of Zagori in 1880, in particular in the villages of Topovë, Zhej and Lliarë.
 During the Communist era, a number of Aromanian families settled in some villages of Zagori as part of the resettlement policies of the People's Republic of Albania.

 Its people practised endogamy by intermarrying within their group, although occasionally the Greeks of Pogoni would marry a bride from the area and teach her Greek.
-The population of Zagori have dialectal and cultural characteristics of both the Lab and Tosk Albanian subgroups though also forming a unique unit of their own, which traditionally typically did not marry with people from the neighbouring krahina etnografike of Lunxhëria.
+The population of Zagori has dialectal and cultural characteristics of both the Lab and Tosk Albanian subgroups, though they also form a unique unit of their own, which traditionally does not marry with people from the neighbouring krahina etnografike of Lunxhëria.

-Its population is mostly Albanian speaking, traditionally with an Orthodox Christian majority.
+Its population is mostly Albanian-speaking, traditionally with an Eastern Orthodox Christian majority.
 It borders the regions of Lunxhëria to the west and Pogoni to the south.
 Historically, from Ottoman times when it was part of Tepelena kaza until 1920, Zagoria depended on Tepelena, but in 1920 it was instead subordinated to Përmeti, and then from 1924 until modern times, it has been subordinated to Gjirokastra.

+Etymology

+The placename "Zagori" itself is probably derived from the Slavic Zagore meaning "beyond the mountains".
+The name of the region Zagoria is also found in a region of Greece with the same name meaning (Ζαγόρια) and also in Bulgaria, (Загоре) with two settlements being called Stara Zagora and Nova Zagora.
+It was a vaguely defined medieval region in what is now Bulgaria.
+This shows the etymology of Zagori in Albania is derived from the time of the First and Second Bulgarian Empires in Albania and from the Bulgarian language.
+The mountains in this region of Albania to which the name Zagori refers are Mount Arapi and the Çajupi Mountains.
+The region was first mentioned as Ζαγόρια in Greek (in an Old Bulgarian translation, it was rendered as Загорїа).